boldboldness/xkb-mathy/README.md

 # xkb-mathy

-A US QUERTY math keyboard layout for Xkeyboard
+A US QUERTY math keyboard layout for Xkeyboard.

-This keyboard is intended for programming with unicode characters And is not a replacement for LaTex
+This keyboard is intended for programming with unicode characters.
+It is not a replacement for LaTex

 xkb-mathy mostly intended for typing math characters in a plain-text setting (e.g. programming with unicode operators).
 It's *not* a replacement for LaTeX.
 To reach its maximum potential.
 There are no dead keys on this keyboard.